shupershuff/Diablo2RLoader/README.md

 - Set Text method: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389
 - Thanks to MoonUnit for contributing thoughts around converting plain text passwords to encrypted strings.
 - Thanks to never147 for contributing improvements for menu refresh and inputs.
 Huge QOL feature and allowed for more features to be implemented.
-- Thanks to TheGodOfPumpkin for Next TZ source.
-Full Chur!
+- Thanks to Mysterio from D2Emu.com for providing TZ source API.
 - Thanks to Shalzuth (https://d2rapi.fly.dev), Prowner (https://d2runewizard.com) and Teebling "Teebs" (https://diablo2.io) for providing their awesome respective API's for DClone status for you to choose from.
 - Thanks to https://ocr.space/OCRAPI for their free OCR API
 - Thanks to v2.jokeapi.dev and official-joke-api.appspot.com for API's providing top notch cringe for us to smirk at.